martintrojer/martintrojer.github.com/content/post/2012-07-03-some-thoughts-on-logging.md

 Please note that these functions take a (de-referenced) log rather than using @log directly.
 This helps testing, but is also very important for more complicated (looping) functions which should work on a stable snapshot of the log events.

 ### Conclusion
-The flat log file, with simple events described as Clojure maps worked out really well, and it's certainly more idiomatic.
-The log is easier to serialise, we only need parts of it in memory for meaningful analysis, we can treat it as a continuos stream.
+The flat log file with simple events described as Clojure maps worked out really well, and it's certainly more idiomatic.
+The log is easier to serialize; we only need parts of it in memory for meaningful analysis, and we can treat it as a continuous stream.
 The analysis functions that we write can leverage the power of Clojure's library directly and compose beautifully.
-Also, we are not forcing any structure (or schema) on the log events (more than any analysis functions expect) which make it very flexible and future proof.
-The only price we are paying is additional (redundant) metadata to that can be more cheaply expressed in a tree data structure.
+Also, we are not forcing any structure (or schema) on the log events (more than any analysis functions expect), which makes it very flexible and future-proof.
+The only price we are paying is additional (redundant) metadata that can be more cheaply expressed in a tree data structure.

-Here's a complete [listing of a event logger](https://gist.github.com/3041849), using metadata, with statistical reporting.
+Here's a complete [listing of an event logger](https://gist.github.com/3041849) using metadata, with statistical reporting.

 ### More reading
 * [Mark McGranaghan Clojure/conj 2011 -- Logs as data](http://blip.tv/clojure/mark-mcgranaghan-logs-as-data-5953857)